theMyntt/itau-fullstack-challenge/README.md

 The layout includes a form, a table with percentage participation information, and a pie chart representing this distribution.
 You need to create APIs that send and receive this information.
 In case of inconsistency, return the error in a structured JSON with HTTP 400 code.
 Tests are welcome.

-## Contact

-If you have any questions, send them directly to dev@cubo.network or open an issue in the repository.